Marilena97/TRG-Assignment---Marilena-Charalambous/ReadMe.txt

 		> Contains the data I used

 	- "Final_Structured_Data.csv"
-		> contain the results
+		> contains the results
-		> it is located in releases
+		> it is located in the releases

 ========================================================================================================